Fact-checking claims from President Biden’s first State of the Union address

-President Joe Biden is delivering his first State of the Union address on Tuesday, March 1, amid Russia’s attack on Ukraine and America’s ongoing recovery from the COVID-19 pandemic.
+President Joe Biden delivered his first State of the Union address on Tuesday, March 1, amid Russia’s attack on Ukraine and America’s ongoing recovery from the COVID-19 pandemic.

 During his address, Biden reiterated the role of the North Atlantic Treaty Organization (NATO), an alliance created in 1949 after World War II, and how the United States is protecting the alliance’s member nations amid the conflict between Russia and Ukraine.